yoachim/21_Scratch/metric_audit/metrics.md

 ### Strongly Lensed SNe Ia ###

 Working with Simon Huber et al.  This is in MAF, have updated to include dust.
 Just need to make sure it's still reasonable.
+OK--now we have dust.
+Had to update to run it per season rather than average all seasons together.
+Need to check that is still legit.

 https://github.com/lsst/sims_maf/blob/master/python/lsst/sims/maf/metrics/snSLMetric.py